- On October 18, 2019

 The drag broom is a powerful tool to shift larger amounts of infill.
 Use a drag broom when distributing new top-up infill.
 Also use the broom if the surface was not maintained well during the day and carpet pile needs to be rejuvenated.

 A drag broom should ideally be operated by experienced staff.
-Use the drag broom once a day and store it off court.
+Use the drag broom once every other day and store it off court.
 Your court installer should demonstrate the correct use of the drag broom.

 Clay court drag mat